 Most metal handles for turning tools (except those made for small tools) tend to be large enough to fit large hands well.
 The exception to this rule on larger turning tool handles is the Glaser replaceable tip bowl gouge.
 Glaser's shot filled aluminum handles are too small for the size of my hands.
 When I originally began using Glaser's replaceable tip bowl gouge several years ago, I would get hand cramps when I used the gouge all day long roughing bowl blanks.

-when making heavy cuts, or aggressively hollowing by hand.
+making heavy cuts, or aggressively hollowing by hand

 Glaser's replaceable tip bowl gouge (shown here without

-the front and 1.25" near the rear.
-Wrapping bike
+and 1.25" near the rear.
+Wrapping bike tape around the

 Just like with any other handle, try to get your hands on the metal handle you're interested in before you buy one.
 If that's not practical, see if a friend in your woodturning club or association has a similar handle that you can check out.
 If you can give it a go on the lathe, even better!
 You never really know how comfortable a handle will be until you start making shavings.
 I like to test metal handles on the lathe by turning off the corners on a large bowl blank.
 If your handle passes that test and it remains comfortable to use, you've got a winner.